rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Date of publication: <CITE>M.DC.XXV [1625, that is, 1626]</CITE>
 >Note on publication statement: <CITE>The year is given according to Lady Day dating</CITE>

-<a name="5.24.36.7">5.24.36.7</a> If the [Date of publication](/DCRMR/ppdm/Date-of-publication/) does not appear on the manifestation but is known, always give the source of the supplied date and any needed explanation in a note on publication statement (see [Date of publication, 5.23.32.1](/DCRMR/ppdm/Date-of-publication/#5.23.32.1)).
+<a name="5.24.36.7">5.24.36.7</a> If the [Date of publication](/DCRMR/ppdm/Date-of-publication/) does not appear on the manifestation but is known, always give the source of the supplied date and any needed explanation in a note on publication statement (see [5.23.32.1](/DCRMR/ppdm/Date-of-publication/#5.23.32.1)).

 >Example:
 >Date of publication: <CITE>[1864]</CITE>